Mental Health Concerns While Isolating

 Keeping Occupied and Staying Sane

-In the long run, I’m more convinced that my daily meditation, my clumsy attempts at yoga, yoga for healthattacking the weeds that are quickly taking over my yard, and regular dance nights on Zoom are doing a lot more to keep me healthy.
+In the long run, I’m more convinced that my daily meditation, my clumsy attempts at yoga, attacking the weeds that are quickly taking over my yard, and regular dance nights on Zoom are doing a lot more to keep me healthy.
 Healthy isn’t just physical, but mental, spiritual, and energetic too.
 Learning to accept the current situation, imperfect though it may be is truly half the battle.
 Eating mostly healthy meals (I admit the siren call of sugary snacks pulls me in at times), drinking lots of water, and resting when my body tells me to are the best defenses I have.

 If I have to ignore the statistics and news reports at times, it’s a price I’m willing to pay to come out of this healthy, fit, and ready to take my place in whatever the world is going to be on the other side.
 Being afraid of the unknown isn’t going to alter the fact that things will change.
 Being angry at some one or some group, and ranting about their ineffectualness isn’t going to change the fact that they did what their conscience guided them to do.